Fidelity at a glance

 Real-time Analytics: This tool provides trade signals in real-time based on historical price movements.
 You’ll be alerted when a stock hits a new high or low, crosses a key technical level or shows other unusual activity.

 Trade Armor: Trade Armor allows you to visualize your trading opportunities on a chart.
 You can set alerts to track price movements and determine prices to get in and out of a position.
 You can also enter orders right from the tool.

 Daily Dashboard: This tool pops up when you launch Active Trader Pro and provides real-time news, earnings and economic news, so that you’re abreast of what’s impacting your portfolio.

 Fidelity is a great pick for a broker that can do almost everything and do it well.

 - Fidelity’s mutual funds are a solid addition to any portfolio, and the company’s fee-free funds are an added bonus.

 - Fidelity’s research and educational support are tops in the industry.

 - Fidelity keeps its focus on being investor-friendly – low fees, no account minimum and $0 commissions

-Investors who demand low commissions and a professional-level trading platform should check out Interactive Brokers, though it doesn’t provide the same level of educational support as Fidelity.
+Investors who demand a professional-level trading platform should check out Interactive Brokers, though it doesn’t provide the same level of educational support as Fidelity.
 If research and overall great experiences are a priority, you may find Charles Schwab or Merrill Edge to your liking.
 Those who need an attractive sign-up bonus should check out Ally Invest.

 How we make money